nixn/pdns-etcd3/README.md

   The path to an ETCD (client) configuration file, as accepted by the official client (see [etcd/client/v3/config.go](https://github.com/etcd-io/etcd/blob/master/client/v3/config.go), TODO find documentation)<br>
   TLS and authentication is only possible when using such a configuration file.<br>
-  Overrides `endpoints` parameter.
+  When used, disables (ignores) all other ETCD configuration flags.
 Defaults to not set.
 * `endpoints=<IP:Port>[|<IP:Port>|...]` *#STANDALONE*<br>
   For a simple connection use the endpoints given here. `endpoints` accepts hostnames too (instead of `IP`), but be sure they are resolvable before PowerDNS has started.<br>